-Pre-calculus Mathematics: MATH 117-126
+Pre-Calculus Mathematics: MATH 117-126

 The PACe Center (Paced Algebra to Calculus electronically)

 At Colorado State University, pre-calculus mathematics is taught through an innovative instructional program that uses a mastery approach to learning.
 Instructional video lectures and lecture notes are provided using distance delivery technologies.
-In addition, students interact with course assistants one-on-one in the PACe Learning Center (Weber Building, Room 136).
+In addition, students interact one-on-one with course assistants in the PACe Learning Center (Weber Building, Room 136).

 Although much of the coursework can be completed remotely, students registered for section 001 are required to pass a sequence of proctored exams in the PACe Testing Center (Weber Building, Room 138) on campus.
 Students must submit successfully completed assignments on a strictly enforced schedule.
-The PACe courses cover topics in College Algebra, Logarithmic & Exponential Functions, and Numerical and Analytic Trigonometry.
+The PACe courses cover topics in College Algebra, Logarithmic and Exponential Functions, and Numerical and Analytic Trigonometry.
 Each course is worth one University credit, and students will typically register for several courses within a single semester.

 PACe Center Summer Hours

 Students who need a fully remote/online version of these courses should register for section 401 using RAMweb.
-Students enrolled in section 401 can use a webcam or authorized proctor to take exams, and may also use the PACe Center for tutoring assistance or to take exams.
+Students enrolled in section 401 can use a webcam or authorized proctor to take exams and may also use the PACe Center for tutoring assistance or to take exams.

-- The 401 sections of MATH 117, 118, 124, 125, and 126 require two exams supervised by a university-authorized proctor.
+- The 401 sections of MATH 117, 118, 124, 125, and 126 require two exams supervised by a University-authorized proctor.

-- If a student uses other outside proctoring agencies the student is responsible for any associated fees.
+- If a student uses other outside proctoring agencies, the student is responsible for any associated fees.